dotnas/bcg_coverage_DiD/READMR.md

-# BCG Vaccination Coverage Analysis: Impact of SOML Program
+# Exploration:BCG Vaccination Coverage Analysis: Impact of SOML Program

+## Note
+This Difference-in-Differences (DiD) analysis explored the impact of SOML policy on BCG coverage using MICS data.
+The parallel trends assumption was not met in pre-treatment periods.
+The analysis is shared here to demonstrate methodological learning and encourage discussion around real-world data challenges in impact evaluation.

 ## Project Overview
 This repository contains a difference-in-differences (DiD) analysis evaluating the effect of Nigeria's Save One Million Lives (SOML) initiative on BCG vaccination coverage using national survey data from 2007-2016.